 Buying A Home

 Property law is an entire course in law school.
 When buying a home- you will need someone who understands those rules in detail to protect yourself.
 I will personally provide advice directed toward solving your problems throughout your real estate transaction whether you are a buyer or a seller.
-My services will cost $500.00, that amount is only due at the closing.

 Why do I need a Real Estate Attorney?